Undergraduate and Graduate Courses

 University of Louisville undergraduate students typically take courses at the 100 through 400 level.
 Courses numbered below the 100 level are not used in calculations of earned hours or the university grade point average.
 Courses numbered at the 100 and 200 level are primarily for freshmen and sophomores, and such courses generally contain introductory or basic material.
 Courses numbered at the 300 and 400 level are primarily for juniors and seniors, and such courses generally contain advanced undergraduate material.

 Courses at the 500 level may be open to both advanced undergraduate and graduate students.
 Courses numbered at the 600 level and above are for graduate students only.
-Undergraduate students requesting to enroll in a 600 level course may do so only with special permission of the instructor in the course and the unit dean, and they must be registered for at least one undergraduate course.
+Undergraduate students requesting to enroll in a 500-level course for graduate credit or in a 600-level course may do so only with special permission of the instructor in the course and the unit dean, and they must be registered for at least one undergraduate course.
 Such graduate level courses will satisfy requirements toward the undergraduate degree and therefore cannot be used for subsequent graduate credit.

 Students must have completed the proper prerequisites to register for any course.
 It is the student’s responsibility to know the prerequisites for a course by checking the course description section of the online university undergraduate catalog.
 While some of these courses are open to all students enrolled in the University of Louisville, many are restricted to students in certain programs.

 The dean’s office in each unit reserves the right to administratively withdraw students from courses based on academic policies.

 The units also reserve the right to cancel without prior notice any courses listed in the Schedule of Classes, and to cancel any course that does not have an adequate enrollment at a reasonable time during the registration period for the semester.
 The university attempts to provide all courses required for graduation frequently enough to ensure that no student's degree will be delayed by course unavailability, but the university cannot guarantee that such delay will not occur.